The Ontario Securities Commission

 The Investor Office

 GetSmarterAboutMoney.ca is managed by the Investor Office of the OSC.
 The Investor Office sets the strategic direction and leads the OSC’s efforts in investor engagement, education, outreach and research.
-The Office also has a policy function, plays a key role in the oversight of the Ombudsman for Banking Services and InvestmentsOmbudsman for Banking Services and Investments A national, independent and not-for-profit organization that helps resolve disputes between consumers and financial services firms when they can’t come to a resolution on their own.+ read full definition (OBSIOBSI See Ombudsman for Banking Services and Investments.+ read full definition), and provides leadership in the area of behavioural insights at the OSC.
+The Investor Office also has a policy function, plays a key role in the oversight of the Ombudsman for Banking Services and InvestmentsOmbudsman for Banking Services and Investments A national, independent and not-for-profit organization that helps resolve disputes between consumers and financial services firms when they can’t come to a resolution on their own.+ read full definition (OBSIOBSI See Ombudsman for Banking Services and Investments.+ read full definition), and provides leadership at the OSC in the area of behavioural insights and improving the investor experience.

 Visit our other resources